PaaRRRR/Pig-Game/README.md

 # Pig-Game

-This is a web application to play with dice.
-User can take random numbers.
-But when you get Number 1, you'll pass turn.
+This is a JavaScript DOM manipulation game called pig.

 # Getting Started